ainerhd/Audio-Controller/README.md

 - **Settings persistence** for COM port, channel mapping and smoothing parameters.
 - **Console mode**: run the program with command line arguments instead of the GUI.
 - **Dynamic device list**: available audio devices refresh when selecting a device.
+- **COM port dropdown**: choose from currently available ports in a combo box.

 Example for console mode: